tobjaw/taskfile-parts/README.md

 - The module uses Import From Derivation (IFD), which means the Taskfile is converted to JSON during evaluation
 - This is very fast (< 1 second for building `yj` and converting YAML)
 - The conversion is cached based on the content hash of your Taskfile, making subsequent evaluations instant
-- The YAML parser is built once for x86_64-darwin, which works across all platforms:
+- By default, the YAML parser is built per-system using that system's native tooling
-  - Apple Silicon Macs: runs via Rosetta 2
-  - Intel Macs: runs natively
+- Works seamlessly on all supported platforms when evaluating for the native system
+- For cross-platform evaluation (e.g., `nix flake show --all-systems`):
+  - Set `ifdSystem` to your native platform (e.g., "aarch64-darwin" on Apple Silicon Macs)
-  - Linux systems: can substitute from binary cache or use remote builders
+  - Or configure remote builders for target platforms
+  - Or rely on binary caches (like cache.nixos.org) for instant substitution
-- This design allows evaluating multi-system flakes without needing remote builders
+- The `ifdSystem` option allows cross-platform evaluation without remote builders

 ## Limitations